awsdocs/amazon-elasticache-docs/doc_source/redis/auth.md

 ### Rotating the AUTH Token<a name="auth-modifyng-rotate"></a>

 To update a Redis server with a new AUTH token, call the `ModifyReplicationGroup` API with the `--auth-token` parameter as the new auth token and the `--auth-token-update-strategy` with the value ROTATE\.
 Once the modification is complete, the cluster will support the previous AUTH token in addition to the one specified in the `auth-token` parameter\.

+**Note**
+If you do not configure the AUTH token before, then once the modification is complete, the cluster will support no AUTH token in addition to the one specified in the auth\-token parameter\.

 If this modification is performed on a server that already supports two AUTH tokens, the oldest AUTH token will also be removed during this operation, allowing a server to support up to two most recent AUTH tokens at a given time\.